Seattle camp plants seeds for change in Middle East — and at home

 “I think we’re planting seeds for future leaders of this world,” said Janet Clark, who’s on the adult leadership committee, noting that most camp activities are planned by the kids themselves.

-Guy Oron, 20, affiliated with Seattle’s People’s Party and the University of Washington’s Queer People of Color Alliance, was introduced to the camp as a 7-year-old and has kept coming back ever since.
+Guy Oron, 20, affiliated with Seattle’s People’s Party and the University of Washington’s Queer People of Color Alliance, was introduced to the camp as a 6-year-old and has kept coming back ever since.

 “My family’s Israeli, so it’s really important to me to end the occupation.
 It’s really important for me that we talk to our families and our communities and start changing the way we think.
-We’re divided because people fail to see each other’s humanity,” said Oron, who is now a counselor.
+We’re divided because people fail to see each other’s humanity,” said Oron, who is now a youth leader.

 But high-level conversations around politics and world events are reserved for older campers and counselors.